 It’s not only fear based either.
 I can now explain to my wife why I occasionally (very, very rarely) turn my head towards an attractive female: millions of years of evolution that favored natural selection of causal associations are essential to survival and reproduction of the human species.
-Ok, so end the end its back to the fear based thing as she whacks me over the head!
+OK, so end the end its back to the fear based thing as she whacks me over the head!

 So, you may be saying to yourself, what exactly does this have to do with marketing and Internet Business.
-To which I am going to say: everything!
+To which I am going to say: Everything!

 Even my son, who is almost four years old, gets it.
 He was riding with me tonight and asked me if I saw a sign (billboard) about a truck.
-I did not, but he then proceeded to ask me if everyone looked as signs with red on them.
-So there it is: put the right patterns in your advertising materials and you have people latterly stopping in their tracks to look, or put the wrong patterns and no one even reads a word of it.
+I did not, but he then proceeded to ask me if everyone looked ts signs with red on them.
+So there it is: put the right patterns in your advertising materials and you have people literally stopping in their tracks to look, or put the wrong patterns and no one even reads a word of it.

 But how do you know what works and what doesn’t?
 Some of it is research and experience, and some of it is testing.
-But once you understand the fact that when someone looks at your sales page, there’s a microsecond of time in which their brain analyzes the page for patterns, you’re a light year ahead of someone who doesn’t.
+Once you understand the that when someone looks at your sales page, there’s a microsecond of time in which their brain analyzes the page for patterns, you’re a light year ahead of someone who doesn’t.
 If the pattern recognition returned a favorable response, they’ll start to read it.
 Even once they start to read it, the pattern recognition engine is running in the background, it says, “this is good”, “this is B.S”, “I need this”, or “turn the page”.
-If your copy has long paragraphs it says “skip to the next paragraph, I easily bored and nothing here is important”.
+If your copy has long paragraphs it says “skip to the next paragraph, I get easily bored and nothing here is important”.